top of page

 Our purpose is to support Indigenous gender- and sexuality-diverse youth and their kinship relations, building connections to language, culture, ceremony, and land through intergenerational land-based learning and community.

-Fireweed Kinship Society supports the work of tapahtêyimôkamik to co-create rites of passage for Indigenous 2S/LGBTQIA+ youth and their kinship relations and we also support okimaw kihêw mêkwanak to create supportive spaces for parents, family, and friends of Indigenous 2S/LGBTQ+ youth.
+Fireweed Kinship Society supports the work of tapahtêyimôkamik to co-create rites of passage for Indigenous 2S/LGBTQIA+ youth and their kinship relations.
+We also support okimaw kihêw mêkwanak to create supportive spaces for parents, family, and friends of Indigenous 2S/LGBTQ+ youth.

 tapahtêyimôkamik